 Grand Teton is adjacent to Yellowstone’s South Entrance.
 US 191 leaves Yellowstone entering directly into Grand Teton’s North Entrance.
 This is an amazing park, and honestly, we enjoyed it even more than Yellowstone.
 Check out our full blog post on Grand Teton for all the details.

 Where to Stay

 West Yellowstone, WY and Gardiner, MT have the most lodging outside the park.
-Within the park, there are nine hotels and lodges, multiple campgrounnds and RV only park at Fishing Bridge.
+Within the park, there are nine hotels and lodges, multiple campgrounnds, and an RV park.